bkil/freedom-fighters/en/article/humanitarian-service-policy.md

 See the [#details](#details) chapter for an explanation.

-Mandatory:
+### Mandatory

 * Altruism: openly commit to regularly benefiting others without compensation
+* Discovery: link back to the ring from your page
 * Locality: speak the local language or conduct physical activities in the given country
+* Content: provide an incentive for users to visit you page
 * Replication: license your content so that others can reuse it
-* Accessibility: prepare for disabilities, old hardware, slow connections, privacy minded settings
+* Accessibility: prepare for disabilities, old hardware, slow connections and privacy minded settings
-* Cooperation: stay in touch with the ring manager and your ring peers
+* Cooperation: stay in touch with the ring manager and your peers in the ring

-Suggested:
+### Suggested

 * Outreach: communicate with your own community through at least one open platform
-* Syndication: enable humans and machines to follow new content
+* Syndication: enable humans and their machines to follow new content
-* Offline: allow users with connectivity challenges portable takeouts
+* Offline: offer portable takeouts for users with connectivity challenges
 * Intermediaries: prefer ethical service providers that treat users well

 ## Goals

 * This is a recipe we propose for starting community web ring services.
-* Depending on volunteer moderation resources available, it would be desirable to maintain dozens of separate rings for everyday areas of life to keep it interesting to less technically inclined people.
+* Depending on volunteer moderation resources available, it would be desirable to maintain dozens of separate rings to cover everyday areas of life.
+This should keep it interesting to less technically inclined people and enable variety.
 * Our aim is to honor the primary goals of the project of freedom of intellectual property and fair open competition for service providers.
 * Facilitate in producing content that can reduce the digital divide:
 * https://github.com/bkil/kisnux